NGC 5474 X-1: a neutron star ULX in an old stellar cluster?

-The \obj\ optical counterpart is highly variable source.
-It is seen from Fig.~\ref{fig:x1sed} that the flux in the F336W filter has changed by more than 13 times between observations obtained on two different dates.
-Unfortunately, observations of the remaining two dates were conducted with another filter set (Table~\ref{tab:HST_data}).
-In ordered to compare the object brightness in different filters, we converted WFPC2/F336W, WFC3/F438W, WFC3/F547M and ACS/F606W magnitudes to Johnson B band using \textsc{synphot}.
-We chose this band because it is intermediate for our set of filters, which allowed us to diminish extrapolation errors.
-To perform such a conversion one need to know shape of the spectrum.
-For observations of the bright state of the counterpart, we approximated fluxes in the F336W and F656N filters by a power law $F_{\lambda} \propto \lambda^{\alpha}$, where $\lambda$ is the pivot wavelength of the filter and obtained $\alpha \simeq -0.1$.
-However, since we have only the upper limit to the F656N flux (Table~\ref{tab:HST_data}), derived value of $\alpha$ should be considered as an upper bound for possible spectral slopes; true spectrum could be steeper.
-Thus \cite{Tao2011counterparts} have found that most ULXs have power-law optical spectra with spectral indices of $-3 \div -4$.
-Therefore, as a lower bound we chose $\alpha=-4$ (Rayleigh-Jeans law).
-So, depending on the spectral slope, extrapolation of the WFPC2/F336W flux to the B band yields a range of magnitudes $m_B = [24.73, 23.63]$.
-The F438W filter wavelength is close to B band, and the converted magnitude weakly depends on the chosen slope varying inside 0.1~mag.
-In order to recalculate the flux upper limits from the F547M and F606W filters we used Rayleigh-Jeans law, which gave most conservative estimates of $m_B$.
-Resulting magnitudes are also shown in Table~\ref{tab:HST_data} and the light curve in Fig.~\ref{fig:lcurve}.
-To check the presence of possible instrumental variation between the observations we selected five test stars and obtained their B magnitudes by the same way as we did it for the X-1 counterpart.
-The spectral slope of each star was determined individually from photometry.
-In all the cases variations of the star flux can be considered as negligible.
+It is seen (Fig.~\ref{fig:x1sed}) that \obj\ is a highly variable source in the optical range, as well: the F336W filter flux has changed by a factor more than 13 between the observations obtained on two different dates.
+Since the observations of the remaining dates were conducted with a different filter set (Table~\ref{tab:HST_data}), we converted the WFPC2/F336W, WFC3/F438W, WFC3/F547M and ACS/F606W magnitudes to the Johnson B band using \textsc{synphot}, in order to be able to construct the source light curve.
+The B band was chosen because it is intermediate for our set of filters, which allowed us to diminish extrapolation errors.
+To perform such a conversion one needs to know the shape of the spectrum.
+For observations of the bright state of the counterpart, we approximated fluxes in the F336W and F656N filters by a power law $F_{\lambda} \propto \lambda^{\alpha}$, where $\lambda$ is the pivot wavelength of a filter, and obtained $\alpha \simeq -0.1$.
+However, since we have only the upper limit to the F656N flux (Table~\ref{tab:HST_data}), the derived value of $\alpha$ should be considered as the upper boundary of the possible spectral slopes; the true spectrum could be steeper.
+Thus, \cite{Tao2011counterparts} have found that most ULXs have power-law optical spectra with spectral indices of $-3 \div -4$.
+Therefore, for the lower boundary, we chose $\alpha=-4$ (Rayleigh-Jeans law).
+Depending on the spectral slope, extrapolation of the WFPC2/F336W flux to the B band yields the range of magnitudes $m_B = [24.73, 23.63]$.